Today I am Devotion

 Shay had not realized what a vital part of her artistic growth cheese selections might play, but she was grateful that a professional was weighing in.

 What she had very much realized was that this evening may take a turn that the gallery associates had not planned for.
 How to warn them?
 There was no sane way to do so.
-So Shay held her tongue, and with a silent plead, her breath.
+So Shay held her tongue, pleading silently to whoever might listen.

 But when the cool, halituous mists began to fill the space, it was clear Shay had not arrived solo.
 She tried to subtly motion for them to go back home, glaring at the misbehaving vapors.
 However, as the patrons slowly filtered in, many remarked on the amazing “special effects” the gallery had introduced.
 Shay worked very hard not to make eye contact with the panicking gray-haired-cheese-queen.